Employment

 Job Responsibilities

-- Lead 45-minute to two-hour programs on environmental/nature-based, American historical, or art historical themes.
-These programs will be taught outdoors in hilly terrain using curricula provided by Green-Wood.
+- Train for and lead 60-minute to two-hour programs on environmental education themes.
+These will be outdoors, in hilly terrain, using curricula provided by Green-Wood.

-- Assist in research and development of new programs as needed.
+- Assist in research, development and revision of new programs as needed.

 - Perform administrative and program coordination work as needed.